nousssss/Restaurants-reviewing/hello.md

 #### Case 2: If You Already Have LLVM Installed

 If you already have LLVM installed, make sure to set the `$LLVM_INSTALL_DIR` variable to point to your LLVM installation directory.
-Here’s an example of how to set it:
+Here’s how to set it:

 ```bash
 export LLVM_INSTALL_DIR=/path/to/your/llvm-project